1991 Carmarthen District Council election

 An election to Carmarthen District Council was held on 2 May 1991.
 It was preceded by the 1987 election and followed, after local government reorganization, by the first election to Carmarthenshire County Council in 1995.
-On the same day there were elections to the other local authorities and community councils in Wales.
+On the same day there were elections to the other district local authorities and community councils in Wales.

 Overview

 There were some limited changes as a result of the election, including the capture of three seats by the Labour Party in Carmarthen Town.